-According to these statistics, whilst there were 5,148 hospital admissions in 2007/8, in 2017/18 this number had climbed to a terrifying 14,470 – or 40 people per day.
+According to recent statistics, whilst there were 5,148 hospital admissions in relation to mental health and substances just over five years ago, this number has now climbed to a terrifying 14,470 – or 40 people per day.

 According to Professor Adam Winstock, a consultant psychiatrist and addiction medicine specialist, these findings are not surprising, given government cuts to medical services, and the increased availability of higher purity cocaine.